Medicare 101: How Does Medicare Work?

 Pneumococcal Shot | Helps prevent pneumococcal infections (like certain types of pneumonia).
 Most people only need this preventive shot once in their lifetime.
 Talk with your doctor.
 No cost if the doctor or supplier accepts assignment for giving the shot. |

-Prescription Drugs (limited) | Includes a limited number of drugs such as injections you get in a doctor’s office, certain oral cancer drugs, drugs used with some types of durable medical equipment (like a nebulizer or infusion pump) and under very limited circumstances, certain drugs you get in a hospital outpatient department.
-You pay 20% of the Medicare-approved amount for these covered drugs.
+However, absent Part D enrollment or Medicare Advantage drug coverage, there are a few types of drugs that Medicare Part B does cover.
+These include injections you get in a doctor’s office, certain oral cancer drugs, drugs used with some types of durable medical equipment (like a nebulizer or infusion pump) and under very limited circumstances, certain drugs you get in a hospital outpatient department.
+Under Medicare Part B, you pay 20% of the Medicare-approved amount for these covered drugs.
 If the covered drugs you get in a hospital outpatient department are part of the service you get, you pay the copayment for the services.
 However, if you get other types of drugs in a hospital outpatient department, what you pay depends on whether you have Part D or other prescription drug coverage, whether the drug is covered by your drug plan, and whether the hospital is in your drug plan’s network.
-Contact your prescription drug plan to find out what you pay for drugs you get in a hospital outpatient department.
-Keep in mind that under Part B, you pay 100% for most prescription drugs, unless you have Part D or other drug coverage. |
+Contact your prescription drug plan to find out what you pay for drugs you get in a hospital outpatient department. |

 Prostate Cancer Screenings |